carpentries-incubator/docker-introduction/_episodes/advanced-containers.md

 ## More fancy `Dockerfile` options (optional, for presentation or as exercises)

-We can expand on the example above to make our container even more "automatic".
+We can expand on the example above to make our container image even more "automatic".
 Here are some ideas:

 ### Make the `sum.py` script run automatically